Annabelle: Creation: Plot

-That evening, Linda throws Janice's doll into the well.
+That night, Linda sneaks out and discards Janice's doll into the nearby well.
 A strange noise comes from the well, and she is almost dragged into it, but Sister Charlotte saves her.
-Upon returning inside to find Janice gone from the couch, Sister Charlotte wakes the orphans, who look for her as Sister Charlotte speaks with the disfigured Esther, who is confined to her bedroom.
+Upon heading inside to find Janice missing, Sister Charlotte wakes the orphans, who look for her as Sister Charlotte speaks with the disfigured Esther, who is confined to her bedroom.

 Esther reveals that after Bee's death, they prayed to whatever entity would grant their wish to see their daughter again.
-An unknown entity answered their prayer, and though they briefly saw Bee's spirit, the entity convinced them to transfer its essence into one of Samuel's crafted dolls.
-They happily agreed but soon realized they had attracted a demon looking for a human host.
-One night, Esther saw Bee's spirit transforming into a demon, which then gouged out her eye, resulting in her wearing a half-doll-like mask to conceal her injury and the scars.
-Enlisting the help of priests to bless the house, they locked the doll in Bee's closet.
-Esther and Samuel opened their house as a shelter for orphan children to repent for their actions, but Esther now regrets it since this has allowed the demon to look for a human host.
+An unknown entity answered, and though they briefly saw Bee's spirit, it convinced them to transfer its essence into one of Samuel's dolls.
+They agreed, but soon realized they had attracted a demon looking for a human host.
+One night, Esther saw Bee's spirit transforming into a demon, which then gouged out her eye.
+Enlisting the help of priests to bless the house, the couple locked the doll in Bee's closet.
+Eventually, they opened their house as a shelter for orphan children to repent for their actions, unknowingly giving the demon a chance to look for a human host.
 The demon then murders Esther and attacks Sister Charlotte.
-While some orphans can leave the house, Linda is trapped and hides in Bee's room as the possessed Janice tries to stab her.
-Sister Charlotte locks Janice and the doll inside the closet.
+While the orphans leave the house, Linda is trapped and hides in Bee's room, but the possessed Janice finds and tries to kill her.
+Sister Charlotte arrives, locking Janice and the doll inside the closet, escaping the house.

-The next day, police arrive to search the house and find only the doll, which they remove as evidence, but not before Father Massey blesses the home.
-Officers escort Sister Charlotte, Linda, and the orphans to find a new home for the orphans.
-At the same time, Janice escapes through a hole in the closet wall and relocates to an orphanage in Santa Monica.
-Still possessed, she becomes reclusive and calls herself Annabelle.
-Pete and Sharon Higgins soon adopt Annabelle.
+The next day, police arrive to search the house and only find the doll, which they remove as evidence.
+Officers escort Sister Charlotte, Linda, and the orphans to find a new home for them.
+Janice, however, escapes through a hole in the closet wall and relocates to an orphanage in Santa Monica.
+Still possessed, she becomes reclusive and renames herself "Annabelle".
+A couple, Pete and Sharon Higgins, soon adopt her.

-Twelve years later, after being involved in devil worship, a grown-up Annabelle returns home and murders her adoptive parents, awakening neighbor Mia Form, who warns her husband John about Sharon Higgins's screams.
+Twelve years later, after being involved in devil worship, a grown-up Annabelle returns home and murders her adoptive parents at night, awakening neighbor Mia Form, who alerts her husband John of the Higgins's screams.